The holiday season: the time of thankfulness, good cheer, and happy tidings.

 Boxed mixed and other processed food products are abundant during the holiday season, but they often have tons of additives and are loaded with calories.

-In order to control what goes into your food, try making as many things from scratch as you can stand.
+In order to control what goes into your food, try making as many things from scratch as much as you can stand.

 11. Choose Healthier Recipes to Make